subabrain/RPGET/README.md

 # New things in RPGETv4 Beta

-You now can set Adminrights to your .exe File - but its still under development because there are some malware scanners which are do a false positive ...
+You now can set Adminrights to your .exe File - but its still under development...

 # Known Bugs: